pivotal/docs-platform-automation/docs/inputs-outputs.md

 Usage:

-1. Get the Pivotal Platform Automation image from Pivotal Network.
+1. Get the Platform Automation Toolkit image from Tanzu Network.
 1. Import that image into `docker` to run the [`p-automation` locally][running-commands-locally].
 1. Create a [state file][state] that represents your current VM and IAAS.
 1. Invoke the `p-automator` CLI to get the configuration.